 The importance of having a property management company that responds quickly, efficiently, and resourcefully to tenants and you cannot be underestimated.
 Managers who return phone calls and take care of issues promptly improve tenant retention, which keeps rental income flowing.
 Conversely, tenants tend to move at the first opportunity when they feel their requests are frequently ignored.

 In the case of maintenance, issues that aren’t taken care of quickly can lead to big problems.
 For example, the landlord may be liable if the tenant or a guest is injured or property is damaged due to failure to make needed repairs.
 Or small, easy-to-fix problems may develop into big, expensive ones.

 When considering a company, make sure it has a clear policy for responding to landlord or tenant concerns within a specified number of days.
 In the event of an emergency, the response should be within 24 hours.

 Your manager is the face of your business.
 So you need someone who will communicate with tenants and applicants in an approachable but professional way.
-At the same time, managers need the ability to address tenant conflicts calmly and effectively and to determine the difference between reasonable and unreasonable tenant demands.
+At the same time, managers need to address tenant conflicts calmly and effectively and determine the difference between reasonable and unreasonable tenant demands.